kruize/autotune/design/KruizeLocalAPI.md

 ### Create Layer API

 Creates a new layer configuration that defines tunable parameters and layer presence detection for application optimization.
-Kruize currently supports hotspot, openj9, and quarkus layers.
+Kruize currently supports hotspot, semeur and quarkus layers.

 **Request**